2019 Middle School National Championship Tournament Logistics Information

 Both the Saturday and Sunday matches will be implemented using a “card system.”
 You can preview the 2019 MSNCT Format Guide for more details about the card system.

 Registration will definitely close no later than May 8, but the field may fill earlier.

 The field has historically filled.
 Receiving an invitation to the tournament does not guarantee a spot in the field, it merely allows your team to register for a spot if one is available.
 Once you have qualified, you should register as soon as you can to ensure your team a spot in the tournament.
 Last year, the field filled around March 12 (though some teams were promoted from the waitlist after that).

-One week after the field first fills (and the waitlist starts) teams that withdraw from the tournament will be liable for 50% of the base registration fee as a cancellation penalty.
-In addition, regardless of the field status, teams that cancel on or after April 1 will be liable for 10% of the base registration fee; teams that cancel on or after April 15 will be liable for 50% of the base registration fee; and teams that cancel on or after May 1 will be liable for 75% of the base registration fee.
-Those deadlines notwithstanding, every team will have a one-week grace period from the day on which it registers, during which it may cancel with no penalty.
+One week after the field first fills (and the waitlist starts), teams who withdraw from the tournament will be liable for 50% of the base registration fee as a cancellation penalty.
+In addition, regardless of the field status, teams who cancel on or after April 1 will be liable for 10% of the base registration fee; teams who cancel on or after April 15 will be liable for 50% of the base registration fee; and teams who cancel on or after May 1 will be liable for 75% of the base registration fee.
+Those deadlines notwithstanding, every team will have a one-week grace period from the date of registration, during which cancellation incurs no penalty.

 The registration fee only covers participation in the tournament.
 It does not cover transportation, lodging, food, or other expenses.